 7 Easy Steps to Begin Home Schooling

-Understand what is—and what isn’t—legally required for your home school.
+- Become familiar with the law.
+Understand what is—and what isn’t—legally required of homeschoolers

 - Withdraw from public school.
 Learn how to avoid legal problems when disenrolling your children from the public school system.

 - Find a local homeschool group.
 Being connected with other homeschoolers provides important information, ideas and activities in addition to much-needed advice and encouragement.

 - Research curriculum.
 Learn about the many options and narrow down your choices to find the best curriculum for your family.